c4arl0s/4BranchesIRysGitTutorial/README.md

 6a442fc Create index page for the message
 ```

-After the checkout, crazy.html does not exist in the working directory, and the commits from the last few steps don't appear in the history.
-These two branches became completely independent development environment after they forked.
+After the checkout, crazy.html does not exist in the working directory, and the commits from the last few steps don't appear in the history. **These two branches became completely independent development environment after they forked**.
 You can think of them as separate project folders that you switch between with git checkout.
 They do, however, share their first four commits.